Homopolar motor

-A homopolar motor is a direct current electric motor with two magnetic poles, the conductors of which always cut unidirectional lines of magnetic flux by rotating a conductor around a fixed axis so that the conductor is at right angles to a static magnetic field.
+A homopolar motor is a direct current electric motor with two magnetic poles, the conductors of which always cut unidirectional lines of magnetic flux by rotating a conductor around a fixed axis so that the conductor is perpendicular to a static magnetic field.
 The resulting force being continuous in one direction, the homopolar motor needs no commutator but still requires slip rings.
-The name homopolar indicates that the electrical polarity of the conductor and the magnetic field poles do not change (i.e., that it does not require commutation).
+The word homopolar indicates that the electrical polarity of the conductor and the magnetic field poles do not change (i.e., that it does not require commutation).

+Running in reverse, the device is known as a homopolar generator and generates electricity from rotary motion.

 History

 The homopolar motor was the first electrical motor to be built.
 Its operation was demonstrated by Michael Faraday in 1821 at the Royal Institution in London.

 In 1821, soon after the Danish physicist and chemist Hans Christian Ørsted discovered the phenomenon of electromagnetism, Humphry Davy and British scientist William Hyde Wollaston tried, but failed, to design an electric motor.
 Faraday, having been challenged by Davy as a joke, went on to build two devices to produce what he called "electromagnetic rotation".
 One of these, now known as the homopolar motor, caused a continuous circular motion that was engendered by the circular magnetic force around a wire that extended into a pool of mercury wherein was placed a magnet.
 The wire would then rotate around the magnet if supplied with current from a chemical battery.
 These experiments and inventions formed the foundation of modern electromagnetic technology.
 In his excitement, Faraday published results.
 This strained his mentor relationship with Davy, due to his mentor's jealousy of Faraday's achievement, and is the reason for Faraday’s assignment to other activities, which consequently prevented his involvement in electromagnetic research for several years.

 B. G. Lamme described in 1913 a homopolar machine rated 2,000 kW, 260 V, 7,700 A and 1,200 rpm with 16 slip rings operating at a peripheral velocity of 67 m/s.
 A unipolar generator rated 1,125 kW, 7.5 V 150,000 A, 514 rpm built in 1934 was installed in a U.S. steel mill for pipe welding purposes.

+Homopolar motors are high-torque and were proposed for use with the ship propellers.
+Experiments with the motors using superconductivity started in the 1960s and continue in the 21st century.